DELETE Statement in SQL

 You may see the difference before and after executing the DELETE command.
 In the second table, three records are removed from the employee’s table.

-Similarly, you may specify the range of values by using the SQL BETWEEN operator in the DELETE command for removing records.
+Similarly, you may specify the range of values by using the SQL BETWEEN operator in the DELETE command to remove records.

 The following query removes data where I used the BETWEEN operator for emp_salary column: